 - Used-furniture stores

 - Auction house listings.

 Valuing Unique Items

-It can be harder to find prices for unique and one-of-a-kind items; because of this, MetLife recommends that you get and maintain a professional appraisal for valuable items like:
+It can be harder to find prices for unique and one-of-a-kind items; because of this, you should get and maintain a professional appraisal for valuable items like:

 - Silver and gold